Deep Time Series Models: A Comprehensive Survey and Benchmark: Acknowledgments

 \IEEEdisplaynontitleabstractindextext

 \begin{IEEEbiography}[{ }]{Yuxuan Wang} received the BE degree from Beihang University in 2022.
-She is now working towards the PhD degree in computer software at Tsinghua University.
+She is working towards the PhD degree in computer software at Tsinghua University.
 Her research interests include machine learning and time series analysis. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Haixu Wu} received the BE degree in software engineering from Tsinghua University in 2020.
 He is working towards the PhD degree in computer software at Tsinghua University.
-His research interests include scientific machine learning and spatiotemporal learning. \end{IEEEbiography}
+His research interests include scientific machine learning, deep learning, and spatiotemporal learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jiaxiang Dong} received the ME degree in computer science and technology from Nankai University in 2018.
 He is currently working toward the PhD degree in computer software at Tsinghua University.
-His research interests include machine learning and time series pre-training. \end{IEEEbiography}
+His research interests include machine learning and time series analysis. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Yong Liu} received the BE degree in software engineering from Tsinghua University in 2021.
 He is working towards the PhD degree in computer software at Tsinghua University.
-His research interests include time series analysis and large time series models. \end{IEEEbiography}
+His research interests include time series analysis and time series foundation models. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }] {Chen Wang} received B.S. and M.S. degrees in computer science from Fudan University in 2003 and 2006, respectively.
+He is currently a research associate professor and CTO at National Engineering Laboratory for Big Data Software, Tsinghua University.
+His research focuses on database systems, data governance, time series data management, and industrial big data applications \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Mingsheng Long} received the BE and PhD degrees from Tsinghua University in 2008 and 2014 respectively.
-He was a visiting researcher with UC Berkeley from 2014 to 2015.
-He is currently a tenured associate professor with the School of Software, Tsinghua University.
-He serves as an associate editor of \emph{IEEE Transactions on Pattern Analysis and Machine Intelligence} and \emph{Artificial Intelligence Journal}, and as area chairs of major machine learning conferences, including ICML, NeurIPS, and ICLR.
-His research is dedicated to machine learning theory, algorithms, and models, with special interests in transfer learning and domain adaptation, deep learning and foundation models, scientific learning, and world models. \end{IEEEbiography}
+He is a tenured associate professor with the School of Software, Tsinghua University.
+He serves as an associate editor of \emph{IEEE Transactions on Pattern Analysis and Machine Intelligence} and \emph{Artificial Intelligence Journal}, and as senior/highlighted area chairs of major machine learning conferences, including NeurIPS, ICML, and ICLR.
+His research is dedicated to machine learning theory, algorithms, and models, with special interests in deep learning and foundation models, scientific learning and world models, transfer learning and domain adaptation. \end{IEEEbiography}